EcustBoy/PV_detection/README.md

 1.project description
 ====
-1.1Project name & tasks:
+1.1 Project name & tasks:
 --
 * Photovoltaic(PV-arrays) recognition in aerial images based on deep learning<br>
 * build deep neural networks to complete detection and segmentation tasks,which means calculate the accurate bounding box and binary segmentation of PV-arrays in a set of aerial images.<br>

-1.2Enviroment Requirements:
+1.2 Enviroment Requirements:
 --
 * Python>=3.6
 * Pytorch=1.0